Autumn olive leaves and berries. Image credit: August Camp.

 • flowers are cream colored with four petals and bloom around May, turning into yellow or red drupes later in the season

-Another key identifying feature are the root nodules visible on plants when physically pulled from the ground.
+Another key identifying feature of autumn olive are the root nodules visible on plants when physically pulled from the ground.
 These nodules are bumpy and white, and house bacteria in the genus Frankia, allowing for nitrogen fixation.

 For more information, visit Woody Invasives of the Great Lakes (WIGL) Collaborative and Midwest Invasive Species Information Network (MISIN).